miohtama/opsec/source/assets/index.rst

 **A systematic development method prevents race conditions?** Yes / No

-A systematic development method is applied to all transactions, so that race conditions cannot exist in financial transactions.
-Otherwise exploiting a race condition allows the attacker to manipulate account balances.
+A systematic development method is applied to all financial transactions, so that race conditions cannot compromise the transaction integrity.
+Otherwise exploiting the race condition allows the attacker to manipulate account balances.

 For all financial transactions

 * Optimistic database-level transaction isolation is applied or...

-* Pessimistic application level locks are applie
+* Pessimistic application level locks are applied

+The software should be developed in such a manner that there is only one function to make transfers out from the system or within the system.
+This function is has a locking mechanism that simultaneous transactions from the same account cannot compromise the atomicity, leading to double top up, double withdraw or account overdrawn.